 Dijkstra, H (Hylke)

-Dr Hylke Dijkstra is the Director of the MA in European Studies at Maastricht University, The Netherlands.
+Dr Hylke Dijkstra is an Associate Professor and the Director of the MA in European Studies at Maastricht University, The Netherlands.
 He is also the Principal Investigator of a prestigious ERC research project on the decline and death of international organizations.
 He is furthermore the Editor-in-Chief of the journal Contemporary Security Policy.

 Hylke Dijkstra holds a PhD in Political Science (cum laude) from Maastricht.
 He read Contemporary European Studies (MPhil) in Cambridge.
 He was previously a Marie Curie Fellow at the University of Oxford, where he was also affiliated to Nuffield College.
 He was also work-package leader in the Horizon 2020-funded EU-CIVCAP project.
 He is currently a board member of the Maastricht University Brussels Campus.